Chipped beef: U.S. military cuisine

 In the United States, chipped beef on toast was commonly served to service members of the United States Armed Forces from World War I through Vietnam.
 It was considered emblematic of the military experience and consequently also served to Boy Scouts of the era.
-In American military slang it is commonly referred to by the dysphemism "Shit On a Shingle" (SOS).
+In American military slang it is commonly referred to by the dysphemism "Shit on a Shingle" (SOS).

-According to "We Are The Mighty", the dish first appears in the 1910 Manual for Army Cooks, where a recipe for feeding 60 men can be found as below:
+According to We Are The Mighty, the dish first appears in the 1910 Manual for Army Cooks, where a recipe for feeding 60 men can be found as below:

 Wentworth and Flexner cite no origin for the term, but noted "shingle" for slice of toast has had "some use since 1935" in the U.S. Army, mostly in the expression "shit on a shingle", and the latter had "wide World War II Army use".

-Chipped Beef on Toast (S.O.S.) is the title of a book of military humor.
 In his World War II book Band of Brothers, Stephen E. Ambrose evokes the military basics: